 I always calculate operating costs using simple numbers instead of brand promises.
 Electricity prices vary by region, but the calculation method stays the same and helps buyers stay realistic.

-Monthly cost calculation7 example
+Monthly cost calculation example

 Assume a chiller uses 5 kWh per day and local electricity costs USD 0.15 per kWh.